earthcubearchitecture-project418/p418Docs/publishing.md

 flow of the web site.

 There are many tools and libraries in various programming languages for development teams to leverage at this stage.
+You can reference https://json-ld.org/ and go to the developers information for a list of current language libraries.
+It is possible to use core JSON libraries too, but dedicated JSON-LD packages address some of the more semantic and unique aspects of the JSON-LD format.

-See the tools section of the appendix in the document below.
+See also the tools section below.

 #### 3 Modifying the web publishing workflow and sitemap